BrannonKLuong/Smart-Parking-Lot-Monitoring/README.md

 ## Features

-* Real-time video feed display in the web UI (currently from a video file for development speed).
+* Real-time video feed display in the web UI.
 * Automatic detection of vehicles and parking spot occupancy using YOLOv8.
 * Visual representation of parking spots and their status (occupied/free) on the video feed in the web UI.
 * Real-time updates of spot status and free spot count in the web UI.